What Is Normal Aging? Signs & Changes

 • Journaling

 This helps support cognitive and emotional health.
-These simple practices can prove powerful while promoting cognitive ageing resilience.
+These simple practices can prove powerful while promoting cognitive aging resilience.

 3. Social connections

-We don't give much importance to our social health, but it is an important factor in healthy ageing.
+We don't give much importance to our social health, but it is an important factor in healthy aging.
 Strong relationships and social ties help:

 • Lower stress